Part Theory of Consciousness:

 in contradictions and paradoxes - and are thus definitely to be refuted.

-At the same time, the neuro-physical reductions clearly appear to have 'better papers' than the information reductions.
+At the same time, the neuro-physical reductions clearly appear to have 'better papers'

+than the information reductions.
 There are plenty of indications that consciousness is, in one way or the other,

-on neuro-physical factors (
+dependent on neuro-physical factors (

 mind-body supervenience).

 However, in all known cases immense fundamental obstacles remain for a complete reduction.
-In particular, the supposed
+In particular,

-unique features of consciousness give rise to serious problems: within the frame of a paraphrasing model
+unique features of consciousness give rise to serious problems: within the frame of

-nor with abstract patterns.
+with physical factors nor with abstract patterns.

 7. Preliminary conclusions